SauceCat/RAGS/docs/generation/RAGAS_answer_relevance.md

 class: `AnswerRelevancy`

 ### Step 1
-Reverse-engineer `n` variants of the question from the generated answer using a Large Language Model (LLM).
-For instance, for the first answer, the LLM might generate the following possible questions:
+Reverse-engineer `n` variants of the question from the generated answer.

-- Question 1: "In which part of Europe is France located?"
-- Question 2: "What is the geographical location of France within Europe?"
-- Question 3: "Can you identify the region of Europe where France is situated?"

 ```python
 class AnswerRelevancy(MetricWithLLM, MetricWithEmbeddings):